 Aguas Frescas are the Mexican answer to iced teas.
 Agua de jamaica is one of the more popular flavours, a sweet/sour ‘tea’ that refreshes on a hot Mexican afternoon.

-The jamaica is a type of hibiscus, but looks very different from a regular hibiscus flower.
+The jamaica is a type of hibiscus flower, but it looks very different from a regular hibiscus.